rcortes-b/Proposito365/API_DOCS.md

 ### /api/email-verification POST

-**Verifies that the user request has to verify / requested an email change.
-Compares the code with the generated code** **If the code is valid, updates the authenticated user and generates new cookies**
+- **USE: Verifies that the user has to be verified or requested an email change.
+Compares the code with the generated code.
+If the code is valid, updates the authenticated user and generates new cookies**

-**Dependencies from the client: email, token**
+- **BODY DEPENDENCIES: email, token**

 | Status | Code | Reason |
 |--------|------|------|